htw-imi-showtime/showtime-website/content/ss25/master/m2-genesis/_index.md

 link = "ss25/master/m3-civitas"

 +++
-{{<image src="genesis1_img.jpg" alt="Before and after image of the influence of a moved tectonic plate on the heightmap" caption= "A tectonic plate is moved upwards (left) which results in mountain ranges and cliffs forming (right)">}}
+{{<image src="genesis1_img.jpg" alt="Before and after image of the influence of a moved tectonic plate on the heightmap" caption= "A tectonic plate is moved to the left which results in mountain ranges and valleys forming.">}}
 {{<section title="Goals and Achievements">}}
 Our primary goal for genesis was to create a procedural generation where each processing step is more and more dependent on the previous ones.
 We wanted to simulate earth's creation, from the forming of tectonic plates and their movement to the influence of ocean currents on the climate and appearing of rivers, forests and animals.
 We wanted to use as little randomness as possible and try to emulate real geological and meteorological processes in an abstract matter.